danko1122q/snake-bare-metal/README.md

 ## License

-This project is provided as-is for educational purposes.
+This project is provided for learning and experimentation.
-Feel free to modify and use it as you wish.
+You are welcome to modify, enhance, and redistribute it, as long as the original copyright and attribution are preserved.

 ---